interoperable/docker-unifi-api-browser/README.md

-# docker-Unifi-API-Browser
+# docker-unifi-api-browser

- Docker for unifi browser <https://github.com/Art-of-WiFi/UniFi-API-browser>
+ Dockerfile and continer build for unifi browser <https://github.com/Art-of-WiFi/UniFi-API-browser>

 Includes support for UniFiOS on UDMP - see note on ports